Installing the z/OS Build via Convenience Build (PAX file)

 command are stored in a YAML configuration file named zowe.yaml

 .
-You modify the zowe.yaml
+Modify the zowe.yaml

 file based on your environment.